 Highlights: Brave, Dignified, Faithful.

-Hokkaido Inus have long, thick fur – primarily for combating the harsh cold winters of Hokkaido.
-In other words, the double coats of the Hokkaido make them higher maintenance than other Japanese dogs.
+They’re known for having long, thick fur – primarily for combating the harsh cold winters of the Hokkaido region.
+This means that the double coats of the Hokkaido make them higher maintenance than other Japanese dogs.
+Grooming is a must!

-Originally, they were bred to be hunting dogs by the indigenous Ainu people of Northeast Japan.
-This means Hokkaido Inus have plenty of endurance and are extremely agile in cold, snowy terrain.
+Hokkaidos were originally bred to be hunting companions by the indigenous Ainu people of Northeast Japan.
+In other words, these dogs were built with endurance in mind, while maintaining their agility in cold, snowy terrain.

 - The Hokkaido Inu is the only Japanese breed to have a double fur coat, likely bred for harsh cold climates.